• Skip to primary navigation

 The process is a simple as rubbing the wipe along the areas you want to distress.
 I ran the wipe along the raised detail on the drawer a couple of times just wetting the paint.
 This softens the paint and makes it easier to remove.
 If the paint has been cured for a while it is a bit tough to remove.

 It took me a couple of days to paint the buffet.
 I painted different parts of the buffet each day.
 The paint that had been cured for a couple of days took some scrubbing to remove with the wipes.
-The paint on the parts of the buffet that had been painted less than a day was much easier to remove.....or distress.
-Tip: When using the wipes if they are more than wet, meaning soaked in liquid that might be in the bottom of the container, wring them out before using so the liquid doesn't drip on areas you don't want distressed.
+The paint on the parts of the buffet that had been painted less than a day was much easier to remove…..or distress.
+Tip: When using the wipes if they are more than wet, meaning soaked in a liquid that might be in the bottom of the container, wring them out before using so the liquid doesn’t drip on areas you don’t want distressed.

 Rustoleum Spray paint color Driftwood for painting furniture pulls